-I currently live in the South End with my girlfriend Rebecca, a lawyer who works in state government.
+I currently live in the South End with my amazing wife Rebecca, a lawyer who works in state government and our new son, Theo.
 Sailing, snowboarding and cooking (for fun, these days) take up my spare time.

 David began working in the construction field starting with his family’s roofing business when he was 13 years old.
 He has worked in numerous facets of house building, but his passion lies in remodeling.
 Most recently he worked in Portland, OR for 14 years buying, updating, and historically rehabing homes built between 1905 – 1950.
 He has been a Lead Carpenter with Tall Guy Woodworking for 3 years.

 In his free time he enjoys hanging out with his family, kayaking, hiking, gardening, traveling, and llamas.
 He is most proudly a member of the team that designed, built and operates Chunk Norris, a 5,000 pound custom-built pumpkin throwing catapult that is the defending World Champion and current World Record holder with a throw of 3,508 feet.